The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 Where and When

-The Shipyards Festival takes place in North Vancouver by the waterfront in Lower Lonsdale on Saturday, September 17th, 2022.
-The live entertainment and activities run from noon until 10:00 pm.
+The Shipyards Festival took place in North Vancouver by the waterfront in Lower Lonsdale on Saturday, September 17th, 2022.
+The live entertainment and activities ran from noon until 10:00 pm.
+In 2023 the festival takes place on Saturday, September 23rd.
+As of late May, times, performers and other details are to be confirmed.

 The Lower Lonsdale District of North Vancouver is one of the region’s most popular and interesting places.
 It’s home to Lonsdale Quay, the Polygon Gallery, SeaBus terminal, the Shipyards and numerous great bars and restaurants.